digital-loukoum/bunker/documentation/schema-reference.md

 ## Bunker schema reference

-This page indexes all the types you can use to build your schema.
+This page indexes all the types exported by Bunker to create your schemas.

 ### Table of contents
 1. [**Primitive values**](#primitive-values)